COVID-19 FAQs

 The rules regarding testing to enter France have changed and you no longer need to show a negative Covid 19 test to travel France nor complete a health declaration (sworn statement.)

-You must, however, show your proof of vaccination and the following rules also apply to different age groups depending on your vaccination status.
+the following rules also apply to different age groups depending on your vaccination status.

 Fully vaccinated adults